yuxshao/learn-gamedev/Introduction to Game Development.md

 ### Prerequisites
 Installing the GameMaker program.
 No prior coding knowledge is required.

+To install GameMaker, go to http://www.yoyogames.com/studio.
+Click the free download, and then install the program on your computer.

 ### The End Product
 2 games, one a simple top-down shooter, another being a more complex platformer.